-Prior to the Rule 415 Offerings, the Selling Stockholders and certain of their affiliates converted 1,605,000 shares of Class B Common Stock into Class A Common Stock and contributed such shares to the Company for use in implementing an NSI distributor equity incentive program, and the Company granted to NSI the Distributor Options to acquire such 1,605,000 shares of Class A Common Stock.
+Prior to the Rule 415 Offerings, the Existing Stockholders converted 1,605,000 shares of Class B Common Stock into Class A Common Stock and contributed such shares to the Company for use in implementing an NSI distributor equity incentive program, and the Company granted to NSI the Distributor Options to acquire such 1,605,000 shares of Class A Common Stock.
 NSI is offering the Distributor Options to qualifying distributors of NSI in connection with the Rule 415 Offerings.
 The Distributor Options are subject to certain conditions related to distributor performance and will vest on December 31, 1997.
 The Company will record distributor stock expense for the Distributor Options.
 See "Shares Eligible for Future Sale."

-PRINCIPAL AND SELLING STOCKHOLDERS+
+PRINCIPAL STOCKHOLDERS

-The following table sets forth, as of May 31, 1997, certain information regarding the beneficial ownership of the Class A Common Stock and Class B Common Stock prior to and after the Offerings by (a) each person known by the Company to own beneficially more than 5% of either the outstanding shares of Class A Common Stock or Class B Common Stock; (b) each of the Company's directors; (c) each of the executive officers whose names appear in the summary compensation table; (d) each Selling Stockholder; and (e) all directors and executive officers as a group.
+The following table sets forth, as of June 30, 1997, certain information regarding the beneficial ownership of the Class A Common Stock and Class B Common Stock prior to and after the Rule 415 Offerings (assuming the exercise of all 1,605,000 Distributor Options and the vesting of all 163,546 stock bonus awards offered hereby by the Company to certain of its employees) by (a) each person known by the Company to own beneficially more than 5% of either the outstanding shares of Class A Common Stock or Class B Common Stock; (b) each of the Company's directors; (c) each of the executive officers whose names appear in the summary compensation table; and (d) all directors and executive officers as a group.
 The business address of the 5% stockholders is 75 West Center Street, Provo, Utah 84601.